AdeHumble/SkilHarvest-DataIntern-Insights/README.md

 4. Diversify marketing channels and timing strategies to ensure broader reach.

 ## FUTURE WORK
-Expand the project scope by replicating it with a larger dataset.
+I hope to expand the project scope by replicating it with a larger dataset.
 Develop a dynamic dashboard to visualize the demographics and interests of interns across various SkillHarvest bootcamp courses, such as project management, digital marketing, cybersecurity, and web development,

 ## Contact Information
-For inquiries, please contact sunmolaadeyanju@gmail.com connect on [LinkedIn](https://www.linkedin.com/in/sunmolaadeyanju/).
+For inquiries, please contact me at sunmolaadeyanju@gmail.com or connect via [LinkedIn](https://www.linkedin.com/in/sunmolaadeyanju/).

 ## Acknowledgements
 - Special thanks to [Mr. Temidayo](https://www.linkedin.com/in/temidayoayeni/) for his invaluable support and guidance.